 Behind falls and pressure sores, UTI cases are our third most prevalent injury that we see in the lawsuits we file.
 Oftentimes, it is not the UTI itself that is the subject of the lawsuit, but rather, the failure of the nursing home to appropriately diagnose the infection and treat it with antibiotics.
 Below are some of the more common urinary tract infection lawsuits we file against nursing homes and assisted living facilities.

 Lawsuits Against Nursing Homes for UTI’s from Sitting in Dirty Diapers

 Anatomically, the urethra is very close to the anus.
 As unpleasant as it is to think about, when incontinent elderly nursing home residents urinate and defecate in their adult diapers, this bacteria sits directly on the urethra.
-If a nursing home patient is left to sit in dirty diapers for hours at a time, they will inevitably be exposed to E. Coli bacteria.
-More than 8 out of 10 UTI infections in seniors are caused by E. Coli bacteria.
+If a nursing home patient is left to sit in dirty diapers for hours at a time, they will inevitably be exposed to E. coli bacteria.
+More than 8 out of 10 UTI infections in seniors are caused by E. coli bacteria.

 Obviously, if a nursing home resident is incontinent of bladder and bowel, they go to the bathroom in their diapers.
-If the nurses and aides allow that resident to sit in dirty diapers with urine and feces in them, then develop a UTI, our lawyers have a fairly easy time linking the neglect to the urinary tract infection.
+If the nurses and aides allow that resident to sit in dirty diapers with urine and feces in them, then they develop a UTI, our lawyers have a fairly easy time linking the neglect to the urinary tract infection.
 This is a common allegation in nursing home UTI lawsuits.